xiongrxchn/IntelBri.github.io/progress_report_4.md

 <div align="center"><img width="1500" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/outdoor_5.png"/></div>

-There are three kinds of defeats: Cracking, Pot Holes and Upheaval.
+There are three kinds of defeats: Cracking, Pot Holes, and Upheaval.

 #### Cracking
-Refering to a variety of types of pavement distresses that occur on the surface of pavements.
+Referring to a variety of types of pavement distresses that occur on the surface of pavements.
 Different types of pavements develop different cracks.
 Type of cracking is also correlated with the type of climate and traffic.

 #### Upheaval
-Localized upward movement in a pavement due to swelling of the subgrade.
+A localized upward movement in the pavement due to swelling of the subgrade.
 This can be due to expansive soils that swell due to moisture or frost heave (ice under the pavement).

 #### Potholes
 Missing chunks of pavement, severely sunk in or protruding manhole covers, other significant road surface anomalies.

 #### Smooth road
-Segments of road surface that are considered smooth.
+Segments of road surfaces that are considered smooth.

 <div align="center"><img width="1500" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/outdoor_7.png"/></div>